-- A. The student is encouraged to consult with his or her faculty advisor and/or the appropriate Associate/Assistant Dean.
-If still wishing to withdraw, obtain a withdrawal form from the advisor or from the Student Affairs. - B. The student should submit the completed withdrawal form to the Office of Student Affairs at his or her location (see Appendix G Student Change of Status Form). - C. If the withdrawal occurs during the first 50% of the designated length of a course, the student will receive a "W" for that course.
+A. The student is encouraged to consult with his or her faculty advisor and/or the appropriate Associate/Assistant Dean.
+If still wishing to withdraw, obtain a withdrawal form from the advisor or from the Student Affairs.

+- B. The student should submit the completed withdrawal form to the Office of Student Affairs at his or her location (see Appendix G Student Change of Status Form). - C. If the withdrawal occurs during the first 50% of the designated length of a course, the student will receive a "W" for that course.
 If withdrawal occurs during the last 50% of the designated length of a course, the student will receive a "WP" or "WF", depending upon the determination by the instructor of the course as to whether the student was passing or failing at the time of last date of attendance. - D. No withdrawals will be permitted during the final two weeks of a semester or term.

-and/or financial aid, the student is not eligible for a medical leave of absence.
+Once a student has withdrawn and, if eligible, has received a full or partial refund of tuition and fees and/or financial aid, the student is not eligible for a medical leave of absence.